-Recall that in Horst, taxpayer failed in his effort to execute such an inter-generational transfer of tax burdens.
+200 Recall that in Horst, taxpayer failed in his effort to execute such an inter-generational transfer of tax burdens.
 Taxpayer Horst's technique of tax-burden-shifting has become a tool to encourage funding education expenses.

-- 3. Congress recently increased the floor for medical deductions from 7.5% of AGI to 10% of agi.
-The floor was once 3%.
-The general trend of this floor has been upward.
-How are these movements in the floor likely to affect who may take the medical expense deduction and how big a deduction they may take? - 4.
-What is the effect of deferring income tax on the income necessary to purchase a benefit, e.g., a comfortable retirement? - 5.
-Should Congress implement its tax policy with greater use of credits against tax liability rather than deductions or exclusions from gross income?
-Why?
-What about phasedowns or phaseouts?
+Can you explain or define -

-- •Whose benefit, donor's or donee's, is relevant in weighing the costs of a charitable contribution against its benefits? - •What is an individual's contribution base?
-Why is it relevant? - •Whether a taxpayer may deduct both state and local income taxes, and state and local sales taxes? - •Who, in this time of the Affordable Care Act, is most likely to benefit from the medical expense deduction? - •How the Code measures a personal casualty loss and the extent to which taxpayer may have to recognize casualty gain until tax year 2026? - •How credits for education expenses promote a more productive economy? - •How tax credits ameliorate the upside-down effect of deductions and exclusions?
+•Whose benefit, donor's or donee's, is relevant in weighing the costs of a charitable contribution against its benefits?

+•What is an individual's contribution base?
+Why is it relevant?

+•Whether a taxpayer may deduct both state and local income taxes, and state and local sales taxes?

+•Who, in this time of the Affordable Care Act, is most likely to benefit from the medical expense deduction?

+•How the Code measures a personal casualty loss and the extent to which taxpayer may have to recognize casualty gain until tax year 2026?

+•How credits for education expenses promote a more productive economy?

+•How tax credits ameliorate the upside-down effect of deductions and exclusions?